 No. During the intensives each student is responsible for their own food.
 Snacks may be eaten during short breaks.
-There will be a one-hour break for lunch during long Saturday trainings.
+There will be a a lunch and dinner break during long training days.
 Students typically prepare food to bring with them, or walk to a near cafe.

 I’m not sure I want to teach yoga.
 Can I still do the training?